sylHut/deep-learning-challenge/Neural_network_model_report.md

 ![attempt_1](Images/attempt_1.png)
     - Attemp 2: Accuracy 72.56%
 ![attempt_2](Images/attempt_2.png)
-    - Attemp 3: Accuracy 72.68%
+    - Attemp 3: Accuracy 72.55%
 ![attempt_3](Images/attempt_3.png)

 3. What steps did you take in your attempts to increase model performance?
 * Attemp 2: Doubled the hidden nodes of each layer compared to the attempt 1
-* Attemp 3: Reduced the cut off numbers compared to the attempt 1 & 2
+* Attemp 3: Added one more layer compared to the attempt 1 & 2

 # Summary